 The Internal Audit function is independent of management and is overseen by the Audit and Risk Committee.
 It provides assurance that the Group's financial and operational risks are being managed appropriately and that its internal control framework is operating effectively.
-In addition to his ongoing audit reports, the Director of Internal Audit provides an annual assessment to the Audit and Risk

-Committee of the adequacy and effectiveness of the Group's control processes and risk management procedures in light of the nature, function and size of the Group's operations.
+In addition to the Director of Internal Audit's ongoing audit reports, they provide an annual assessment to the Audit and Risk Committee of the adequacy and effectiveness of the Group's control processes and risk management procedures in light of the nature, function and size of the Group's operations.